 There are lots of reasons why parents might decide to help their adult kids (we’ll call them AK’s for short) buy real estate:

 - In expensive markets like Toronto’s, getting a head start on the property ladder can make all the difference.
-It allows AK’s to start building equity and benefitting from increases in property values so that as they grew into bigger and more expensive homes, they’re equity has grown along with prices.
-Unfortunately in Toronto, it’s almost impossible to save fast enough to offset the increases in prices so as years go by, it becomes increasingly difficult to get into the real estate market.
+It allows AK’s to start building equity and benefitting from increases in property values so that as they grew into bigger and more expensive homes, their equity has grown along with prices.
+Unfortunately, in Toronto, it’s almost impossible to save fast enough to offset the increases in prices so as years go by, it becomes increasingly difficult to get into the real estate market.

 - Many parents prefer to transfer their wealth to their AK’s while they’re still alive vs. waiting until after they die.
-They choose to give their AK’s help when they need it the most – during their 20’s, and 30’s when incomes are lower and costs to raise a family are higher, rather than later, when their AK’s are already retired.
+They choose to give their AK’s help when they need it the most – during their 20’s, and 30’s when incomes are lower and costs to raise a family are higher, rather than later when their AK’s are already retired.

 - Parents who want to encourage fiscal responsibility in their kids know that forcing their AK’s to make a mortgage payment every month is one of the best forced savings options out there.
 And I’ve heard it feels a lot better to watch them build equity than blow their money at the pub.

-- It might make financial sense if a AK will be attending university and the parents would rather buy a property than pay their kid’s rent for four years.
+- It might make financial sense if an AK will be attending university and the parents would rather buy a property than pay their kid’s rent for four years.
 Why pay someone else’s mortgage when you could be paying your own?
 We often see parents buying 2-bedroom condos near the universities so their AK can still have the roommate experience and their rent helps offset some of the costs.